mogalia786/Oven_Delights_Final/Oven-Delights-ERP/Documentation/DatabaseSchema.md

 ## Table Structures

 ### 1. Suppliers Table

+**NOTE:** As of August 2025, the schema has been migrated to use UserID, RoleID, BranchID, etc. throughout all tables.
+Any previous references to generic 'ID' or string-based 'Role' fields have been replaced for consistency and referential integrity.

+#### Changelog
+- Migrated Users table: ID → UserID, Role (string) → RoleID (int, FK)
+- Migrated Branches table: ID → BranchID
+- Migrated Roles table: ID → RoleID
+- Updated all foreign key relationships and documentation accordingly.

 **Purpose:** Manage supplier/vendor information for procurement

 | Column Name | Data Type | Nullable | Default | Description |